-ACADEMIC and BEHAVIOR PROBATION
+ACADEMIC and BEHAVIORAL PROBATION

-Any student that does not maintain a C- average will be placed on academic probation.
+Any student that does not maintain a C average will be placed on academic probation.
 Students on academic probation may not attend social field trips, participate in any after school activity, or receive other student privileges until their academics have reached the average required or appropriate behavior or citizenship is another area of focus at The New Standard.

-A student may be placed on a behavioral contract if they are consistently and repeatedly not adhering to the discipline policy of the Academy.
-A student may also be placed on a behavior contract because of involvement in serious incidents at school including but not limited to fighting, insubordination, bullying, etc. Students on behavioral contracts may not attend social field trips or others where safety and the reputation of the school is a concern, participate in after school activities, or receive other student privileges until their behavior corrects consistently and proves otherwise.
+A student may be placed on behavioral probation if they are consistently and repeatedly sent to administration.
+A student may also be placed on behavior probation because of involvement in serious incidents at school including but not limited to fighting, insubordination, bullying, etc. Students on behavioral probation may not attend social field trips or others where safety and the reputation of the school is a concern, participate in after school activities, or receive other student privileges until their behavior corrects consistently and proves otherwise.